 Kartell has also earned the GreenGuard certification for all its products, which guarantees low levels of airborne chemicals and pollutants like VOCs (Volatile Organic Compounds).
 Therefore, ensuring reduction in indoor air pollution levels for healthier indoor air quality.

 You can find Kartell’s full list of certifications and environmental practices on their Kartell Loves the Planet page.
-Certifications for each product is found on a product’s page under Download Technical Files section.
+Certifications for each product can be found on a product’s page under Download Technical Files section.

 *all photos are from Kartell